eclipse-archived/ceylon-lang.org/documentation/1.0/ide/index.md

 ## Running the IDE

-You can install M1 "Newton" release of the Ceylon IDE (which includes the Ceylon compiler) either
+You can install Ceylon IDE (which includes the Ceylon compiler) either:

 * from our [Eclipse plugin update site](install), or
 * from Eclipse Marketplace by dragging and dropping this button into